Credit points: 15

 Graduate capabilities & intended learning outcomes

-- Lecture 1 and Lecture 2 cover Data Warehouse Model and Design Techniques.
-In Lab 1 and 2, a large data set is provided to students, and based on the design techniques that have been covered in the lectures, they need to build a Data Warehouse.
+- In lectures students will be introduced to Data Warehouse Model and Design Techniques.
+In labs, a large data set is provided to students, and based on the design techniques that have been covered in the lectures, they need to build a Data Warehouse.

-- Lecture 3 and Lecture 4 cover OLAP queries and Advanced concepts for business intelligence data analysis.
-In Lab 3 and 4, students are required to implement OLAP queries for the Data Warehouse that they have built in the previous labs.
+- In lectures students will learn OLAP queries and Advanced concepts for business intelligence data analysis.
+In labs, students are required to implement OLAP queries for the Data Warehouse that they have built in the previous labs.

-- Lecture 5 and Lecture 6 cover Object-Relational new data structures and the ways to query them.
-In Lab 5 and 6, students are required to implement a given Object-Oriented model using Object-Relational database design techniques.
+- In lectures, students will learn Object-Relational new data structures and the ways to query them.
+In labs, students are required to implement a given Object-Oriented model using Object-Relational database design techniques.
 They also need to be able to query the database system.

-- Lecture 7 requires students to combine their data warehouse modelling skill (Lecture 1 and 2) with their Object-Relational design techniques to build a new Object Relational Data Warehouse.
-In Lab 7, students are required to transfer their original Data Warehouse from Labs 1 and 2 into an Object-Relational Data Warehouse.
+- In lectures, students will combine their data warehouse modelling skill with their Object- Relational design techniques to build a new Object Relational Data Warehouse.
+In labs, students are required to transfer their original Data Warehouse from previous labs into an Object- Relational Data Warehouse.

 Select to view your study options…

 Melbourne, 2020, Semester 2, Day

 Subject Instance Co-ordinatorEric Pardede